 Many website designs may seem slightly one dimensional, but see that the best one page websites add effects like parallax scrolling to catch user’s eyes and boost their engagement.
 This scroll effect creates a 3D illusion, with layers in the background and foreground moving at different paces as the user scrolls down your site.

 Tip: Learn how to create parallax effects by adding subtle animations like zoom in, reveal and fade to your strips.

 04. Build an anchor menu to link each section

-With a one-page website menu, each item links to a different section of the same page, rather than to a page of its own.
+One-page websites follow a flat architecture strategy, with each menu item linking to a different section of the same page, rather than to a page of its own.

 In order to do this, you need to define your sections and implement anchors.
 There are three steps in creating an anchor menu: